-The ormance criteria streetscape character objectives may chieved where: Acceptable solutions The acceptable solutions illustrate one way of meeting the associated performance criteria: P9 Fencing on corner allotments does not impede motorists' visibility at the intersection.
+Performance criteria The streetscape character objectives may be achieved where: Acceptable solutions The acceptable solutions illustrate one way of meeting the associated performance criteria: P9 Fencing on corner allotments does not impede motorists' visibility at the intersection.
 A9.1 Fencing is either splayed, setback, reduced in height or transparent to maintain visibility for motorists.
 Note: The extent of the splay will be determined by Council in consideration of the characteristics of the road and the radius of the kerb return.
 P10 Gates are designed to ensure pedestrian and motorist safety.
-A10.1 Where a driveway is provided through a solid tence, adequate visibility for the driver is maintained. e: Gates are not permitted to open ss the footpath (c21, Roads Regulation, 3).
+Note: Gates are not permitted to open across the footpath (c21, Roads Regulation, 2008).
+A10.1 Where a driveway is provided through a solid fence, adequate visibility for the driver is maintained.